chchoiw/chchoiw.github.io/_posts/2020-04-27-signals_systems_1.md

 # LTI Systems
-- A LTI system is a linear time-invaiant system, that is
+- An LTI system is a linear time-invaiant system, that is

 1. Linear:
 ```mermaid